 deletion_protection(string, optional) -"enabled"or"disabled"(default:"disabled")tags(object, optional) - Key-value tags for the index

-full_text_searchableorfilterable, but not both - Field names must be unique within the schema
+full_text_searchable: true(full-text searchable fields). - Field names must be unique within the schema

 - Field names must contain only alphanumeric characters and underscores